 Goal Acquisitions Corp.
 Issues Letter to Shareholders Regarding Proposed Combination with Digital Virgo

-/EIN News/ -- AUSTIN, Texas, Jan.
+AUSTIN, Texas, Jan.
 27, 2023 (GLOBE NEWSWIRE) -- Goal Acquisitions Corp.
-(Nasdaq: PUCK) today issued the following open letter to its shareholders:
+PUCK today issued the following open letter to its shareholders:

 Dear Shareholders -